Skip to Content

 Walk up Plimmer Steps and continue up Boulcott Street.
 Continue along Clifton Terrace and then turn left into San Sebastian St. At the top take the steps on the right up to Wesley Road.

-Walk down into Anderson Park and then skirt around the outside of the park and take steps down to Glenmore Street.
+Walk down into Anderson Park and then skirt around the outside of the park and take driveway down to Glenmore Street.
 Across Glenmore Street is Patanga Street.
 Walk up this steep street and then climb up the loop track which takes you around to St Mary Street which is another steep downward slope which takes you back to Glenmore Street.

 Retrace your route back to Plimmer Steps.